durvesh8/Social-Distancing/README.md

-# yolov4-deepsort
+# Social-Distancing Monitor

-Object tracking implemented with YOLOv4, DeepSort, and TensorFlow.
+Social-Distancing Monitor implemented with YOLOv4, DeepSort, and TensorFlow.
 YOLOv4 is a state of the art algorithm that uses deep convolutional neural networks to perform object detections.
-We can take the output of YOLOv4 feed these object detections into Deep SORT (Simple Online and Realtime Tracking with a Deep Association Metric) in order to create a highly accurate object tracker.
+We can take the output of YOLOv4 feed these object detections into Deep SORT (Simple Online and Realtime Tracking with a Deep Association Metric) in order to create a highly accurate object tracker and use the tracks to identify who are not maintaning a safe distance.

 ## Demo of Object Tracker on Persons
 <p align="center"><img src="data/helpers/demo.gif"\></p>